Residents and visitors

-We will not know how Britain exiting the European Union will affect EU citizens living in the UK until Parliament approves a withdrawal agreement with the EU.
+We are still not sure how Britain exiting the European Union will affect EU citizens living in the UK.

 This may be either:

 - settled status